 - Your pay off date will be further out

 - You may end up paying more in the long run

 - Debt consolidation services can be costly and some are scams

 With debt consolidation, although it helps for the short term, it may be dangerous in the future.
-If you need assistance paying off debt and want to get away from creditors, discuss your specific case with our Memphis bankruptcy attorneys at Leffler Renfroe!
+If you need assistance paying off debt and want to get away from creditors, discuss your specific case with our Memphis bankruptcy attorney at the Law Office of Stephen R. Leffler, P.C.!
 We can help with all of your debt needs and provide you with honest answers.